This recipe makes a wonderful soy yoghurt using our Mild or Tangy (Dairy Based) Yoghurt Culture or Vegan Soy Yoghurt

 Note: The amount of culture used for one litre is VERY SMALL.

-Pour your milk into the yoghurt maker, or jar you have selected.
-Maintain the milk mixture between 37° and 43° C for 8-12 hours, or even longer.
+Pour your milk/culture mixture into the yoghurt maker.
+Maintain the milk mixture between 37° and 43° C for 8-12 hours or even longer.

-Every brand of Soy Milk is slightly different, so try different brands.
+Every brand of Soy Milk is slightly different, so try different brands to get the result you are looking for.

-The yoghurt culture acts, and grows by eating the available sugars, or carbohydrates, and turning them into an acid.
+The yoghurt culture grows by eating the available sugars or carbohydrates and turning them into an acid.
 If you like a more acidic yoghurt feel free to add a small amount of sugar.

 If you are getting particularly good results with a variation on the above recipe and directions please share it with us.